Maryland community action agency assistance programs.

 Transportation Programs can offer rides for the elderly, low income individuals, senior citizens, and individuals with disabilities.
 The primary focus of the program is on arranging a free or affordable ride for specific needs.
 Volunteers or staff from your local agency can offer this service if someone has an job interview, or maybe a doctor appointment.
 Seniors and the homebound may even qualify for a ride for shopping or some type of trip to a local office.
 Find more free transportation programs low physically or mentally disabled.

 Crisis intervention and emergency assistance can be arranged by a Community Resource Specialist.
 Appointments are made by your local agency on a same-day, first-come, first-served basis.
 Case managers can provide support such as Information and Referrals to community programs, emergency financial assistance, food, and maybe even personal hygiene Items.

 Emergency Food Assistance is offered in partnership with local pantries, charities, churches, and non-profits.
-Any type of emergency food is only meant as a supplement and provides enough food for just a few days.
+Any type of emergency food is only meant as a supplement and provides enough groceries for just a few days.
 A case manager will then usually help people sign up for longer term solutions, such as public aid or food stamps.
 Community action workers with partners to address hunger, and there are many local free food pantries in Maryland for struggling families.